-Fear of exposure potentially leading to loneliness is not the only emotion an individual experience in the encounter with the other; shame too is a sensation inextricably linked with the other’s gaze.
-It is the discomfort created when one feels one’s self transformed into an object.
-According to Sartre, the man who is ashamed is stripped of his humanity because he is denied the independence of being the looking subject rather than the looked-upon object, an idea which also appears in his famed play “No Exit”.
+Fear of potential loneliness is not the only emotion an individual experiences in the encounter with the other; shame too is a sensation inextricably linked with the other’s gaze.
+It is the discomfort created when a person feels themselves transformed into an object.
+According to Sartre, the man who is ashamed is stripped of his humanity because he is denied the independence of being the looking subject rather than the looked-upon object (Sartre 1956, 287–289), an idea which also appears in his famed play No Exit (1989).
 The play takes place in a room which, as it turns out, is located in hell.
-The three characters in the play are led into the room at different points in time.
-The door is then locked and all three of them expect their torturer to arrive imminently – however, no one else comes into the room.
-As their conversation evolves, it turns out that the differences in each of their world views and systems of values make their company insufferable to each other.
-The unrelenting gaze of the others make this situation a hell because of the fear of being exposed.
+The three characters are led into the room at different points in time.
+The door is then locked and all three of them expect their torturer to arrive imminently – however, no one else enters the room.
+As their conversation evolves, it becomes clear that their vastly different world views and value systems make them insufferable company for one another.
+The unrelenting gaze of the others makes this situation a hell because of the fear of being exposed.
 For a real human connection to be established, we must reveal our real selves, the inner part of ourselves of which we are often ashamed.
 We are terrified by the thought that there might be something about us which, when seen or discovered by others, will make us unworthy of human bonding.

 “Face Fan”, oil on canvas, 50x70